noahzmr/scooter-app/readme.md

 It was up to us if we wanted to keep it a pure terminal application or if we wanted to add a UI to it.
 In the next block, live data should be read out with the help of an Arduino and a Raspberry Pi, and a business plan should be created.
 For us it was possible to connect this with the first block where the sensor package represents a scooter.
-For the time being, no changes will be made.

 ### Built With
 [![Express.js](https://img.shields.io/badge/express.js-%23404d59.svg?style=for-the-badge&logo=express&logoColor=%2361DAFB)](https://expressjs.com/de/)